 What to Feed My Guinea Pig During Pregnancy?

 Growing babies is pretty hard work, so you need to make sure your pregnant guinea pig is getting everything she needs for a smooth labor and birth.

-Provide her with a variety of foods to ensure she can grow healthy and strong pups.
+Provide her with the best guinea pig food to ensure she can grow healthy and strong pups.